Djimi02/ChatSystem/README.md

 ![alt text](https://github.com/Djimi02/ChatSystem/blob/main/Images/ChatSystemERD.png)

-There is Many-To-Many relationship between User and Chat entities.
+There is a Many-To-Many relationship between User and Chat entities.

-There is Many-To-One relationship between Message and User entities.
+There is a Many-To-One relationship between Message and User entities.

-There is Many-To-One relationship between Message and Chat entities.
+There is a Many-To-One relationship between Message and Chat entities.

 ### Security
 Authentication is implemented using the DaoAuthenticationProvider, UserDetailsService and UserDetails.